Songonge/SQL-Projects/Spotify_Streams.md

 The first question to address here is:

 #### 1. Do users play a more diverse range of tracks when shuffle mode is enabled?
 First, we write a query to check the number of tracks with and without shuffle.
 Note that the shuffle column only contains the Boolean values True and False.
-The former refers to the shuffle mode being enabled and the second is when the shuffle is not enabled.
+The former refers to the shuffle mode being enabled, and the second is when the shuffle is not enabled.
 The query is given below.
 ```sql
 SELECT
 	shuffle AS mode,